ani03sha/redquark/content/blog/aem/day-18-sling-jobs.md

 ## Conclusion

-And that's a wrap :raising_hand_man:.
-We have successfully create a sling job and replicated content through it.
+And that's a wrap!!!.
+We have successfully created a sling job and replicated content through it.
 I hope you enjoyed this post.

 I would love to hear your thoughts on this and would like to have suggestions from you to make it better.